phith0n/zkar/README.md

 # ZKar

 ZKar is a Java serialization protocol analysis tool implement in Go.
 This tool is still **work in progress**, so no complete API document and contribution guide.

+ZKar provides:

+- A Java serialization payloads parser and viewer in pure Go, no CGO or JDK is required
+- From the Java serialization protocol to a Go struct
+- A Go library that can manipulate the Java serialization data
+- WIP: [Ysoserial](https://github.com/frohoff/ysoserial) implement in Go
+- WIP: Java class bytecodes parser, viewer and manipulation
+- WIP: An implementation of RMI/LDAP in Go

-## Usage
+## 📚 Installing

-### API

-Install
+Using ZKar is easy. use `go get` to install the ZKar generator executable along with the library and its dependencies:

 ```shell
 go get -u github.com/phith0n/zkar
 ```

-Quick start
+Next, use `github.com/phith0n/zkar/*` in your application:

 ```go
 package main